percona/k8spg-docs/docs/options.md

 ## pg_hba

-PostgreSQL Host-Based Authentication (pg_hba) allows controlling access to the PostgreSQL database based on the connecting host's IP address or hostname.
-It is possible to configure pg_hba through the Custom Resource manifest through `spec.patroni.dynamicConfiguration.postgresql.pg_hba` section.
+PostgreSQL Host-Based Authentication (pg_hba) allows controlling access to the PostgreSQL database based on the IP address or the host name of the connecting host.
+You can configure pg_hba through the Custom Resource manifest through `spec.patroni.dynamicConfiguration.postgresql.pg_hba` section.